 Be careful here—the cheapest repair services aren’t often the best.
 And in some cases, they can lead to more trouble than they’re worth.

-That’s why you should always be sure to find the best garage door repair company by:
+You should always use the best garage door repair company by checking these first…

 - Checking for proper licensing and certification